Rhythmical Thigh Embrocation According to Wegman/Hauschka with Turf Oil and Formic Acid

 Kind of substance

-Rhythmical oil applications with peat oil and formic acid were chosen as an enlivening and warming support to dissolve nodules at the surgical wound.
+Rhythmical embrocation with peat oil and formic acid was chosen as an enlivening and warming support to dissolve nodules on a surgical wound.

 "Wood ants take dead material from the plant and animal kingdoms and return it to nature's life processes.
 Ants actively fight against parasitic life forms and help to loosen, aerate and warm the soil.

 Just as formic acid turns decaying substances in forest soil into something that can serve plant growth again, it also works in the human organism to counter degeneration and decay when they get out of hand."
 (Source: Vademecum Anthroposophische Arzneimittel)